The Best Shilajit Supplement

 At Innerbody Research, we perform hands-on testing with every product and service we review.
 For this shilajit guide, we acquired the substance in multiple forms from several different manufacturers and tried each and every one of them.
 This process helped us to determine which form had the best taste, the easiest preparation, and the most noticeable effects.

 To bolster our hands-on testing, we pored over dozens of research studies looking into shilajit’s potential.
 We also spent time studying its extraction and purification methods and how those methods can affect the quality of the final product.
-Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+Additionally, this article was thoroughly vetted by members of our Medical Review Board for accuracy.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.